DuendeInexistente/Cirque/ShortStories/afterparty.md

 [Shemosh](https://www.youtube.com/watch?v=5Ca5AH9o8wU)[^pambo] sat on the edge of his troupe’s barge grumpily -his long cape resting on the boards nearby- wanting to not be seen.
 The already abundant scars on his skin had new additions now, several small burns and purples and a caved in head that he knew would be noticeable for at least a month after it got better, and more offending than injuring, the corners of his mouth hurt slightly.

-But wishes seldom come true by sheer force of want -something every triton was familiar with- and sooner than later one of his people ‘sneaked’ in behind him and watched, idle, before speaking.
+But wishes seldom come true by sheer force of want -a fact every triton was familiar with- and sooner than later one of his people ‘sneaked’ in behind him and watched, idle, before speaking.
 “Was it bad?”

  “Bugger off.”